geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Qazalin** [[00:20:33](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1233)]
 Image, make things that can't be images, not images.
 You can't graph rewrite things while that thing exists because it breaks the graph rewrite.
-You can have, for example...
+You can have, for example..

 **Geohot** [[00:20:48](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1248)]
 I don't understand.